Types of life insurance policies — and how to choose the right one

 This is life insurance that you buy as part of a group – typically through work as part of your employee benefits package, or via a member organization.
 Most group life insurance is term, but some companies also offer permanent coverage as a voluntary (employee-paid) benefit.

 Until recently, individual policies – bought through agents or directly from insurance companies – were the most common way to get life insurance.
-Now, more Americans are covered by employment-based group policies.
-These plans offer relatively affordable premiums because the company or organization is effectively “buying in bulk.”
+Now, more Americans are covered by employment-based group policies.10 These plans offer relatively cost-effective premiums because the company or organization is effectively “buying in bulk.”
 Some employers even provide workers with term coverage equal to 1x their salary at no cost to the employee.
 Group policies may also be simplified issue, at least for lower coverage amounts, which helps employees with health issues obtain coverage.
 On the other hand, coverage amounts can be limited.

-Group life may not provide the comprehensive coverage you want, but it can be an easy, affordable way to start or supplement your life insurance protection.
+Group life may not provide the comprehensive coverage you want, but it can be an easy, cost-effective way to start or supplement your life insurance protection.
 If available, find out if the policy is portable: that means that if you leave your job, you can take your coverage with you.

 How to choose the right policy for you

 No matter what kind of policy you get, make sure to get it from an experienced insurer that’s financially strong.
 After all, one of the main benefits of having life insurance is that it helps provide a level of certainty in a world that is anything but.
-Financial strength ratings are an objective way to gain assurance that the company will be there for your family, many years down the road.10
+Financial strength ratings are an objective way to gain assurance that the company will be there for your family, many years down the road.11